 We will need to raise additional capital to fund our planned future operations, and we may be unable to secure such capital without dilutive financing transactions.
 If we are not able to raise additional capital, we may not be able to complete the development, testing and commercialization of our product candidates.
-If we are not able to raise additional capital when needed, there would continue to be substantial doubt as to our ability to continue as a going concern.

 We have not generated significant revenue and have incurred significant net losses in each year since our inception.
-Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$251 million at June 30, 2017.
-For the years ended December 31, 2014, 2015 and 2016 and the six months ended June 30, 2017, we incurred a net loss of \$25.5 million, \$22.5 million, \$22.1 million and \$10.1 million, respectively.
-As of June 30, 2017, we had approximately \$3.6 million in cash and cash equivalents.
-In July 2017, we completed a \$5 million registered direct equity offering of shares of common stock, or pre-funded warrants in lieu thereof, and a concurrent private placement of warrants to purchase common stock with several institutional healthcare investors.
+Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$257 million at September 30, 2017.
+For the years ended December 31, 2014, 2015 and 2016 and the nine months ended September 30, 2017, we incurred a net loss of \$25.5 million, \$22.5 million, \$22.1 million and \$15.7 million, respectively.
+As of September 30, 2017, we had approximately \$2.7 million in cash and cash equivalents.
+On October 4, 2017, we entered into exercise agreements with certain warrant holders whereby these warrant holders would exercise 4.7 million warrants at their respective strike prices of \$2.07 and \$4.75 per share and the Company issued to these warrant holders 1.2 million new warrants at an exercise price of \$6.20 per warrant share.
+The exercise of these warrants, coupled with the exercise of 0.3 million additional warrants in October 2017 provided the Company with \$17.0 million in gross proceeds.
+As of September 30, 2017, we had \$2.7 million in cash.
+On October 27, 2017, we entered into an underwriting agreement whereby the Company sold approximately 2.6 million shares of common stock and warrants to purchase approximately 1.3 million shares of common stock for gross proceeds of \$6.6 million.
+With the \$2.7 million in cash and investments on hand at September 30, 2017 and combined with the gross proceeds of \$23.6 million provided by the exercise of warrants and the equity offering in October 2017, the Company believes it has sufficient capital resources to fund its operations well into the second quarter of 2019.

 We have substantial future capital requirements to continue our research and development activities and advance our product candidates through various development stages.
-For example, ThermoDox® is being evaluated in a Phase III clinical trial in combination with RFA for the treatment of primary liver cancer, a Phase II clinical trial for the treatment of recurrent chest wall breast cancer and other preclinical studies.
-We initiated a Phase I dose-escalation clinical trial of GEN-1 in combination with the standard of care in neo-adjuvant ovarian cancer in the second half of 2015 and plan to expand our ovarian cancer patients.
+For example, ThermoDox® is being evaluated in a Phase III clinical trial in combination with RFA for the treatment of primary liver cancer and other preclinical studies.
+We completed a Phase I dose-escalation clinical trial of GEN-1 in combination with the standard of care in neo-adjuvant ovarian cancer in the third quarter of 2017 and plan to expand our clinical tdevelopment program for GEN-1 in ovarian cancer in 2018.